 In an online roundtable discussion, members of community groups and third & public sector organisations reflected on Brexit’s impact on EU citizens in North East Scotland.
 Six speakers presented diverse perspectives and more than 65 people attended the discussion that followed, raising the concerns of local communities.

 Though participants did not directly describe experiences of hate crime and prejudice, they did highlight that their sense of hostility at an interpersonal level increased due to Brexit, as well as feeling unwelcomed and not belonging.
 Some community members had stopped using languages other than English outside their homes to prevent being targeted.
-The event included 6 speakers and 65 participants.

 While data was not collected on participant ethnicity in the Community Survey or Citizens’ Panel Survey, both found that participants knew people in Aberdeenshire who had experienced prejudice, discrimination or harassment (66% and 39%).
 A smaller proportion (38% and 22%) had experienced prejudice, discrimination or harassment themselves.